 The URI scheme is registered with the app store.
 When you access an app from the app store, you have the master key to the building.
 Once you download the app and launch it, you are inside the building.
-The deep links give you access to the “rooms” inside, or the content within the app.
+The deep links give you access to the “rooms” inside or the content within the app.

-Just like a URL is an address for a website, a URI is the address for in-app content on a mobile device.
+Just like a URL is an address for a website, a URI is an address for in-app content on a mobile device.
 Unlike the Web, where the underlying technology of HTTP and URLs allow for deep linking by default, enabling deep linking on mobile apps requires these apps to be configured to properly handle a URI.

-The format of the URI used to deep link into an app is often different depending on the mobile operating system.
+The format of the URI used to deep-link into an app is often different depending on the mobile operating system.
 Androids, iPhones, and Windows devices use different operating systems.
 There is a serious complexity to the logic behind mobile deep linking.

 Mobile deep linking is the practice of funneling users deeper into an app instead of just launching the app.
 This allows mobile app developers to push to a specific page within an application versus simply opening it.